ut-ims-robotics/ros_training/source/day1/linux_shell.rst

    #. :code:`laptop-0` is the host name of the computer.
    #. :code:`~` is the directory in which the terminal is currently in.
 (More on this later).

 #.
-Close the terminal window by typing `exit` or clicking on the red 'x' in the window's titlebar.
+Close the terminal window by typing :code:`exit` or clicking on the red 'x' in the window's titlebar.

 Navigating Directories and Listing Files
 ----------------------------------------